getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/initialize-sentry-sdk.md

 1. Open a shell terminal and change directory to the `sentry-react-demo` project folder

-2. Use the nvmrc file to set the node version compatible with this project.
+2. Use the nvmrc file to set the Node version compatible with this project.
 Run:
      ```bash
     $ nvm use
     ```